Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Soap and water will get it out."

-"…Better our tribes see we got shot by *puny* humans!
+"...Better our tribes see we got shot by *puny* humans!
 Mine wouldn’t kill me.
 Didn’t feel it!"

 One of the others - the one who’d attacked them from the side, and was plastered in a multicolour medley of paintballs - said something in their language and got plenty of boisterous trilling and roasting from his mates.

 "Nodo said he thinks he would be very dead.
 That is many many *boolet* you poked him with."

-"Not dead enough…" Wilde muttered.
+"Not dead enough..."
+Wilde muttered.
 His ribs *ached.* Still, the comment earned an approving trilling laugh, along with a spine-bruising clout on the back.

 Yan’s face was jolly and friendly, or at least as friendly as two pairs of two inch long fangs could be.
 So no hard feelings were had by anyone.